Program Details

 Please select the "Cumulative Months of Service" that determine your Post 9/11 GI Bill benefits.

-Estimated Cost for the Plan Name Not Provided at Danville Community College
+Estimated Cost for the Uniform Certificate of General Studies at Danville Community College

 These costs are based on an estimated 2 semesters or 1 years remaining to complete this degree (assuming a full-time load of 16 hours per semester)